 This water heater must be properly vented and connected to an approved vent system in good condition.
 DO NOT operate water heater with the absence of an approved vent system.
 A clean and unobstructed vent system is necessary to allow noxious fumes that could cause injury or loss of life to vent safely and will contribute toward maintaining the water heater's efficiency.
 The acceptance of the venting system is dependent upon full compliance with these installation instructions.
-When an existing Category I appliance is removed or replaced, the original venting system may no longer be sized to properly vent the attached appliances.

-For installations in Canada, the venting system must NOT pass through rated fire separations.
+Venting system must not pass through rated fire separations.

 The venting system must be free to expand and contract.
 This venting system must be supported in accordance with these instructions.